 labor and materials

 Yes.
-Shore Protect Team handles all required coordination for projects along Mesquite Bay, from initial site assessment through construction completion.
-We serve waterfront properties near Aransas National Wildlife Refuge.
+Shore Protect Team handles all required coordination for demolition projects on Mesquite Bay, from assessment through debris disposal and site restoration.
+We serve properties near Aransas National Wildlife Refuge.